learn-co-curriculum/cli-data-gem-assessment/README.md

 ## If you're a Learn-Verified Premium student:

-Watch for an email from Learn with instructions to schedule a pairing session.
+Watch for an email from Learn with instructions to schedule an assessment.
 If you don't receive the email within a day or so after submission, get in touch!

 ### Be Prepared to:

 1. Explain your code from execution point to exit point.
 We're making sure you wrote it and understand how it works, nothing else.
 10-20 minutes
 2. Refactor code.
 10-20 minutes

-If necessary, after the pairing session, be prepared to:
+If necessary, after the assessment, be prepared to:

 1. Extend the application with a new feature, more data, a different domain etc. 20-30 minutes
 2. Submit an improved version.

-### What to expect from the pairing session
+### What to expect from the assessment

 - Use the best vocabulary you can.
 Technical terms allow for you to be more precise which makes conversations about code much easier.
 - If you make a mistake, correct yourself!
 We all make mistakes, I promise.